datahub-project/datahub/docker/mysql/README.md

 # MySQL

-Data Hub GMS uses MySQL as the storage infrastructure.
+DataHub GMS uses MySQL as the storage infrastructure.
 [Official MySQL Docker image](https://hub.docker.com/_/mysql) found in Docker Hub is used without any modification.